-Air conditioner repairmen in hot demand amid heat wave
+Air conditioner repair workers in hot demand amid heat wave

 Schwandt knew early Monday that it was going to be busy.
 The temperature was expected to peak at 118 degrees and calls were already coming in.

-As a child in Florida, Schwandt watched his father work as an air conditioning repairman.
-When he was grown, he went to school to learn the trade and started his own company in 1978.
+As a child in Florida, Schwandt watched his father work as an air conditioning repair worker.
+He later went to school to learn the trade and started his own company in 1978.

 He said he hasn’t advertised in 20 years, garnering service purely from word of mouth and online reviews.

-Monday morning started in Scottsdale — a Phoenix suburb — with a longtime customer who had called the night before.
+Monday morning started in Scottsdale, a Phoenix suburb, with a longtime customer who had called the night before.

-Russ Goodman said the temperature in his house had risen to 89 degrees by the time he went to bed.
+Russ Goodman said the temperature in his house had risen to 89 degrees (32 degrees Celsius) by the time he went to bed.

-“Just in case the whole thing went caput, I’m all set: I have a villa reserved at the hotel,” Goodman said Monday as Schwandt and a technician, Mike Miller, examined the air conditioning unit.
+“Just in case the whole thing went caput, I’m all set: I have a villa reserved at the hotel,” Goodman said as Schwandt and technician, Mike Miller, examined the air conditioning unit.

-Schwandt worked methodically: checking blue and red pressure gauges and adding coolant.
+Schwandt worked methodically, checking blue and red pressure gauges and adding coolant.

-Schwandt determined they needed to swap the capacitor, which acts like a battery and boosts the heart of the cooling cycle inside the machine.
+He determined they needed to swap the capacitor, which acts like a battery and boosts the heart of the cooling cycle inside the machine.

 Twenty minutes later, Goodman gleefully put his hand up to a vent relishing the cold air.